San Rafael, Bulacan: Largest Gathering of People Dressed as Angels

 In 2024, Mayor Mark Cholo Violago conceptualized the “Largest Gathering of People Dressed as Angels”, a verified Guinness World Records, as tribute to the Seven Archangels in the town's annual September "Angel Festival" and to promote its tourism.
-On December 14, Senator Imee Marcos witnessed the civic engagement of 2,000 residents dressed in white robes, halos, and wings at the Victory Coliseum, Town Hall.
+On December 14, 2,000 residents dressed in white robes, halos, and wings at the Victory Coliseum, Town Hall.

 Festivals

 Every year, the town celebrates its Angel Festival in honor of their 2nd patron saint, Saint Raphael, together their town's pride, the Angel Festival, which attracts many tourists every year.
 It is a colorful celebration in honor of the Seven Archangels.
 This is held every 29 September.

 This is highlighted by a parade participated by children from the public and private schools in San Rafael.
-More than a thousand children in angel costumes in the street make it look like heaven has come down to the town of San Rafael.
 This is followed by an interpretative dancing competition by all participant schools.
-The Angel Festival was started last September 29, 2002 through the initiative of the San Juan de Dios Parish and the San Rafael Tourism Council.
+The Angel Festival was started in September 29, 2002 through the initiative of the San Juan de Dios Parish and the San Rafael Tourism Council.